tmtxt/tmtxt.github.com/_drafts/2024-08-26-a-unified-dev-environment.md

   to increase just the disk space.
 We have to pay for the higher machine specs.
 Some of our applications consume quite a lot of disk space.
 - Its performance is terrible.
 An M1 macbook with 16gb ram really outperforms a Codespaces instance with 4 cores and 16gb ram.
-We all have M1+ plus cannot utilize that power.
+We all have M1+ Macbook but cannot utilize that power.
 - It’s pricey!

 # To Devcontainer

 Let’s go into more details about Codespaces

+[//]: # (The image contains embedded scene for Excalidraw)
 ![Codespaces](/files/2024-04-19-a-unified-dev-environment/codespaces-details.png)

 - Codespaces is a Linux VM